-Following in the footsteps of one's heroes can be an amazing goal, but for Antarctic explorer Henry Worsley, his dream of crossing the continent completely on his own ended in tragedy.
-Inspired by the incredibly tough, competitive, and stubborn explorers of the early 1900's, the Worsley Antarctic expedition of 2015 was an attempt to re-create a voyage Ernest Shackleton made but never completed one-hundred years earlier.
-Sadly, Worsley suffered a similar fate.
+Following in the footsteps of one of his biggest heroes, Antarctic explorer Henry Worsley dreamed of crossing the continent completely on his own, but the voyage ended in tragedy.
+Inspired by the incredibly tough, competitive, and stubborn explorers of the early-1900s, the Worsley Antarctic expedition of 2015 was an attempt to re-create a voyage Ernest Shackleton attempted but never completed 100 years earlier.
+Unfortunately, Worsley found similar results and met an even grimmer end.

 Worsley was familiar with Antarctica, having already recreated several expeditions made by his heroes.
-Henry Worsley's route spanned from the South Pole to the continent's opposite shore.
-While Henry Worsley was a highly-experienced explorer, Antarctica's extreme temperatures, dangerous winds, and overall eerie atmosphere proved unconquerable.
-Worsley's attempt to fulfill a dangerous dream ended in tragedy, similar to adventures undertaken by voyagers like Robert Scott or Christopher McCandless.
-The men gave their lives in the pursuit of what they loved—adventure.
+His route spanned from the South Pole to the continent's opposite shore.
+While Henry Worsley was an experienced explorer, Antarctica's extreme temperatures, dangerous winds, and unsettling atmosphere proved unconquerable.
+Worsley's attempt to fulfill a dangerous dream ended in tragedy, similar to voyagers like Robert Scott or Christopher McCandless.
 Henry Worsley's funeral was a sad day for the exploration community, but the selfies and audio diary he left behind tell an amazing tale.

-In November of 2015, Henry Worsley began his journey from Berkner Island on the northwestern part of Antarctica.
-He planned to complete his trip in 75 days, which would involve walking to the South Pole and then to the opposite side of Antarctica—his route would put him more than 1,000 miles from where he started.
-On a good day, Worsley walked for 13 hours, pulling his supplies with him the entire way.
+In November 2015, Henry Worsley began his journey from Berkner Island on the northwestern part of Antarctica.
+He planned to complete his trip in 75 days, which would involve walking to the South Pole and then to the opposite side of Antarctica.
+His route would put him more than 900 miles from where he started.
+On a good day, Worsley walked for 13 hours, pulling a sled loaded with about 300 pounds of supplies the entire way.

-He reached the South Pole on day 51 of his journey—the first people he'd seen in a very long time were those living at the Amundsen-Scott South Pole Station, a research facility that studies the geophysics of Earth's polar regions.
-Because he was intent on making a solo trip, Worsley refused their offers of supplies and food.
+He reached the South Pole on day 51 of his journey.
+The first people he'd seen in a very long time were those living at the Amundsen-Scott South Pole Station, a research facility that studies the geophysics of Earth's polar regions.
+Because he was intent on completing a true solo trip, Worsley turned down their offers of supplies and food.
 He continued on, climbing to 9,700 feet on the Titan Dome a few days later.
-Throughout his trip, Worsley kept an audio diary and took selfies, which clearly showed his growing weariness and deteriorating health.
+Throughout his trip, Worsley kept an audio diary and took selfies, documenting his growing weariness and deteriorating health.

 Worsley brought enough food for 80 days, five days longer than he thought the trip would take.
 He expected to lose about 28 pounds during his journey, since walking while pulling a sled weighing almost 330 pounds takes a lot of energy.
 He potentially burned up to 10,000 calories in a single day, and carrying enough food to replace those calories would be nearly impossible.
 Plus, Worsley's food remained mostly frozen thanks to Antarctica's conditions, as he discovered when he broke a tooth implant trying to bite down on a frozen snack bar.